HealthTech

 Zillow is a benchmark, not a blueprint.
 While it’s tempting to replicate its success feature-for-feature, what often drives real growth is finding the gaps it doesn’t fill — or addressing problems it was never designed to solve.

-For some, that means starting with a basic Zillow clone app — then adapting it to focus only on rentals, or only on commercial listings.
+For some, that means starting with a basic Zillow clone app — then adapting it into a commercial real estate app like Zillow, or focusing only on rentals.
 Others might build around underserved regions, or tailor the experience for a specific demographic, such as first-time buyers or student renters.

 You could also innovate around experience:

 There’s room in this market for apps that are smarter, faster, more focused, or simply more pleasant to use.
-Many of the most successful new platforms are positioned as apps better than Zillow — not because they’re bigger, but because they do one thing exceptionally well.
+Many of the most successful new platforms are positioned as housing apps like Zillow or better — not because they’re bigger, but because they do one thing exceptionally well.

 So while Zillow sets the standard, it doesn’t set the limits.
-The strongest real estate apps find their edge by solving a specific problem better than anyone else — not by being bigger, but by being sharper.
+If you’re ready to make your own real estate app, focus on solving one problem better than anyone else.

 Some apps aim to replicate what already exists.
 Others aim to improve it.
-At AppVerticals, we work with startups, real estate firms, and entrepreneurs who want to build products that do more than just mirror Zillow.
+AppVerticals is a real estate app development company that partners with startups, real estate firms, and entrepreneurs who want to build products that go beyond just mirroring Zillow.

-Whether it’s a focused rental platform or a full-scale property marketplace, we guide every stage of development — from design and architecture to launch and post-release support.
-The result is software that functions smoothly, looks refined and scales with purpose.
+For businesses needing powerful, end-to-end solutions, we also operate as a real estate software development company, guiding every stage of development from design and architecture to launch and post-release support.
+The result is technology that functions smoothly, looks refined, and grows with your business over time.

 Zillow built its success on usability and timing.
 But in real estate, opportunity often lies in what hasn’t been built yet.